HBO’s The Undoing Review – Kidman and Grant Star in Messy Crime Story

 These little moments of implausibility literally make the show impossible to escape into.
 Despite great performances from all involved, including a cranky, billionaire Donald Sutherland, the storytelling falls flat here.
 Even without a major twist in the identity of the killer, this show could have stuck its landing far neater than it did.
 The intense final moments of the show feel completely undercut by the characters’ demeanors in the previous five episodes.
 It made for a fun watch, but any awards heading this show’s way next year will be solely based on performance and statue alone.
 My opinion isn’t one of disappointment or let down; it’s my review that HBO’s The Undoing simply didn’t take the necessary steps to be great.

-All six episodes of HBO’s The Undoing are available to stream on HBO and HBO Max.
+All six episodes of HBO’s The Undoing are available to stream on HBO and HBO Max (which you can read more on our post about the app’s launch-day)

 Featured Image Credit: HBO